 Until we got the news that one neighbor is expecting their second child.
 My plans were to make cupcakes for the kids and yes I could have given her a cupcake instead of Margarita Pound Cake but since she is vegetarian I’ve had enough other moments of feeding her something not quite up to snuff because I had prepared for a crowd (think Thanksgiving!) so I punted and made this Chocolate Pound Cake that I had seen posted on Facebook.

 One nice thing about pound cakes?
 They are so rich that they can serve an army.
 That chocolate cake was enough for 11 adults and 8 kids and some even had seconds!
-Everyone loved it Blaise, as a matter of fact it completely disappeared so I might have sobbed a bit…but I knew I had this one coming up next so it was a total win-win!
+Everyone loved it so much there were no leftovers, as a matter of fact it completely disappeared so I might have sobbed a bit…but I knew I had this one coming up next so it was a total win-win!

 PIN ‘Margarita Pound Cake with Tequila Glaze’